petm5/cheesecraft-website/index.md

 ---
 layout: home.njk
-description: Cheesecraft is a vanilla SMP with a focus on building.
-Have fun gathering resources and collaborating to create impressive builds.
+description: CheeseCraft - A Minecraft survival server focused on resource gathering and building.
+Have fun collaborating to create impressive builds.
 ---

 # Welcome! {#play}